There are a number of reasons women in the Las Vegas area seek breast revision surgery, including but not limited to the following:

 #5: Implants are lasting longer than ever before.

-Although implants generally last for 10 years, today’s implants can often last 15+ years before needing to be changed.
-If you’re not experiencing any issues and you’re happy with your implants, you may not need to change your implants.
+Although implants generally last for 10 years, today’s implants often last 15+ years before needing to be changed.
+If you’re not experiencing any issues and you’re happy with your implants, you may not need to have them replaced.